 But if there is one thing I am good at, it is being frugal.
 But this was frugality on a whole different scale.
 Not spend a single dollar outside of recurring bills….NOT one dollar!
 I even managed to not spend the $30 I allowed for groceries.

-Setting a clear goal of what I hoped to achieve at the end of the month really helped me stay focused when I wanted so badly to treat myself to a meal, a simple trinket, or rationalize going out with friends.
+Setting a clear goal of what I hoped to achieve at the end of the no spend month really helped me stay focused when I wanted so badly to treat myself to a meal, a simple trinket, or rationalize going out with friends.
 It was super bowl weekend and my city was hosting.
 It’s hard not to make concessions for something like that.
 However, rereading my commitment and knowing that the money saved would go towards getting rid of a credit card kept me focused.
 This brings you a little closer to financial independence I would tell myself.
 I didn’t realize that this one month would bring so much more.

 8 things I learned from doing a no spend month

-- I waste a lot of food:
+- I waste a lot of food.

 In the first week of the challenge you organize your pantry.
 This process helped me realize just how much food is wasted because it goes unnoticed and expires.
 I threw out a punch of spoiled goods and made a plan to eat what I had.

-- We have a lot more food than we think we do:
+- We have a lot more food than we think we do.

 Because I was allowed to spend only $30 on the absolute essentials I got real creative.
 The simple act of knowing what was in my cabinets, fridge, and pantry was eye-opening.
 I am actually learning to stretch my food out a lot longer and grocery shop less.